enonic/cli-enonic/README.md

 $ enonic
 ```

-* Create a new _empty_ sandbox (local instance) called `mysandbox` on the latest stable release of Enonic XP:
+* Create and start a new _empty_ sandbox (local instance of Enonic XP) called `mysandbox` using the latest stable release of Enonic XP:

 ```bash
 $ enonic sandbox create mysandbox --skip-template -f
 ```

-* Create a new sandbox called `mysandbox` with the bare minimum of pre-installed applications on the latest stable release of Enonic XP:
+* Create and start a new sandbox called `mysandbox` with the bare minimum of pre-installed applications using the latest stable release of Enonic XP:

 ```bash
 $ enonic sandbox create mysandbox -t essentials -f